 clearSkies is a fully independent appliance certification scheme, administered by Kiwa UK and open to all manufacturers of solid fuel stoves.
 The SIA recommends clearSkies as the certification scheme of choice.

 In order to qualify for clearSkies certification a stove or fireplace has to have been independently tested by an approved laboratory and meet the emissions criteria set out within the Ecodesign Regulation.
 These test results are then verified by the clearSkies scheme administrator as part of the clearSkies certification process.

-The clearSkies scheme has been welcomed by various government departments including Defra, Scottish Government, Welsh Government and the Greater London Authority.
+The clearSkies scheme has been welcomed by various government departments including Defra, Scottish Government and Welsh Government.
 A growing number of local authorities are also suggesting that households looking to invest in a wood burning stove or to replace and old, inefficient open fire, choose a clearSkies certified stove.

 Independent tests show that a stove meeting the requirements of Ecodesign, such as a clearSkies certified model, produces up to 90% less particulate emissions than an open fire.
 An Ecodesign stove will also use much less fuel than an open fire making them much more cost effective to run.